+(To be submitted to your Dietetics or Academic Advisor)
-(To be submitted to your Dietetics or Academic Advisor) Student Name: Student Number: Е Social Security # (Last Four): xxx-xx-Address: Home Phone: Cell Phone: University you plan to attend ("Host" School): Host School Financial Aid Contact Name: Contact's Email Address: Contact's Phone Number: Contact's Fax Number: Semester you are requesting the Consortium Agreement (select only ONE): Fall □ Winter □ Summer □ Dates of Attendance: to

-Students requesting to participate in a consortium agreement MUST acknowledge the following and provide a signature:

-- 1. You must be participating in a study abroad program or a solely on-line program of study.
-Submitting this application does not guarantee approval for the consortium agreement.
-THIS IS NOT THE ACTUAL AGREEMENT.
-It is a request for consideration only. - 2.
-You must be meeting Satisfactory Academic Progress requirements: emich.edu/finaid/process/eligibility/index.php - 3.
-The class(es) you wish to take at another college/university is/are required for your major or minor.
-Authorization is required by your academic advisor in the department of your major.
-The "host school" must be a Title IV Federal Financial Aid approved institution. - 4.
-You must submit an official "host school" transcript to EMU within four weeks of the end of the consortium semester.
-Failure to submit your transcript will result in the cancellation of the consortium and a return of the financial aid issued.
-If your aid is returned, you are responsible for the charges on your EMU student account. - 5.
-EMU will not make payments to the "host school."
-You must work with that school to make payment arrangements.
+Stude nt Name: Stude nt Number: E Social Security # (Last Four): xxx-xx- Addre ess: Home Phone: Cell Phone: University you plan to attend ("Host" School): Host School Financial Aid Contact Name: Contact's Email Address: Contact's Phone Number: Contact's Fax Number: al Aid Contact Name: lress: mber: Semes ter you are re questing the Consortium Agreement (select only ONE): Fall □ Winter □ Summer □ Dates of Attendance e: to and p rovide a sign You must b Submitting ng to participate in a consortium agreement MUST acknowledge the following nature: e participating in a study abroad program or a solely on-line program of study. his application does not guarantee approval for the consortium agreement.
+THIS IS CTUAL AGREEMENT.
+It is a request for consideration only.
+2. You must b et be meeting Satisfactory Academic Progress requirements: ich.edu/finaid/process/eligibility/index.php 3. minor.
+Auth s) you wish to take at another college/university is/are required for your major or orization is required by your academic advisor in the department of your major.
+The "must be a Title IV Federal Financial Aid approved institution.
+4. of the cons submit an official "host school" transcript to EMU within four weeks of the end ortium semester.
+Failure to submit your transcript will result in the cancellation of um and a return of the financial aid issued.
+If your aid is returned, you are for the charges on your EMU student account.
+5. payment ar t make payments to the "host school."
+You must work with that school to make rangements.
 Some schools adhere to a strict policy of payment upon registration.
-EMU cannot disburse financial aid early under ANY circumstances to meet host school deadlines. - 6.
-I will notify EMU's Office of Financial Aid immediately of any changes in my enrollment status at either institution - 7.
-It is expected you have thoroughly read through the Consortium Agreement Guidelines - 8.
-It is your responsibility to have a refund preference set up through Student Business Services.
+It disburse financial aid early under ANY circumstances to meet host school 6.
+I will notify I either institu EMU's Office of Financial Aid immediately of any changes in my enrollment status at tion.
+7. It is expecte d you have thoroughly read through the Consortium Agreement Guidelines.
+8. It is your re sponsibility to have a refund preference set up through Student Business Services.
+Stud ent Signature

-Student Signature Date

-Your EMU Major: EMU Minor:

-Briefly explain your reasons for this c consortium agreement request:

-During the consortium agreement semester, I plan to take the following cours(es) to satisfy EMU major and/or minor requirements:

-"Host School" Equivalent EMU Major Requirement

-(credits =) (credits =)

-(credits =) (credits =)

-(credits =) (credits =)

-"Host School" Equivalent EMU Minor Requirement

-(credits =) (credits =)

-(credits =) (credits =)

-(credits =) (credits =)

-accept these as transfer cred better) in each course.
-During it(s), provided th g the consortiun nat the und stern Michigan University approv dergraduate student earn grades on t semester, the student will be co oon completion of the consortium of "C" or better (a onsidered a studer and graduate students "B" or

-Advisor Signature Department Phone
+EMU Minor: Briefly explain your reasons f or this co onsortiu m agreement request: During the consortium agreer minor requirements: ment ser nester, I plan to take the following cours(es) to satisfy EN /IU major and/or "Host School" Equivalent EMU Major Requirement edits = ) (credits = ) (cr edits = ) (credits = ) (cre edits = ) (credits = ) "Host School" Equivalent EMU Minor Requirement • edits = ) (credits = ) (cr edits = ) (credits = ) (cr edits = ) (credits = ) This student is currently in good academi r standin a Fastern Michigan University approves the classes i ndicated above and This student is currently in good agrees to accept these as transf academie er credit(s c standin s), provid g.
+Eastern Michigan University approves the classes i ed that the undergraduate student earn grades of "C" ndicated above and or better (and agrees to accept these as transfigraduate students "B" or better) er credit(s in each c s), provid ourse.
+Di g.
+Eastern Michigan University approves the classes in led that the undergraduate student earn grades of "C" uring the consortium agreement semester, the student able to resume studies at EMU upon completion of the or better (and will be considered